European-XFEL/Karabo/doc/howto/cppDevice.rst

 inherits all expected parameters from BaseDevice (which has none), and from Device<> (which has a few).

-In the expectedParameter() function the parameters for this device are defined.
+In the expectedParameters() function the parameters for this device are defined.
 See :ref:`here <cppSchema>` for more details of how doing so.

 The constructor